-Prerequisite: MM/AN 021A Acceptable for credit: CSU
+Prereauisite: MM/AN 021A

-Design and construction of digital characters and environments: Creation of production-ready 3D models using organic and hard surface modeling techniques covering the principles of digital sculpting as well as methods for optimizing models for 3D game engines.
+Design and construction of digital characters and environments: Creation of productionready 3D models using organic and hard surface modeling techniques covering the principles of digital sculpting as well as methods for optimizing models for 3D game engines.
 Not open to students who are in or completed MMART 191.
 0614.40

-MM/AN 22A, 3D Layout and Lighting
+MM/AN 22A, 3D Layout and Lighting 3 Units